wp-plugins/slideshow-satellite/readme.txt

 1. Add and manage your slides in the 'Satellite' > 'Manage Slides' section (Or just use the built in wordpress gallery)

-1. Put `[satellite post_id="X" exclude="" caption="on/off" thumbs="on/off"]` to embed a slideshow with the images of a post into your posts/pages or use `[satellite gallery=1]` to embed a slideshow with images in 'Manage Slides'
+1. Put `[satellite post_id="X" exclude="" caption="on/off" thumbs="on/off"]` to embed a slideshow with the images of a post into your posts/pages or use `[satellite gallery=X]` to embed a slideshow with images in 'Manage Slides'

 1. For the most up to date list of options available please goto: http://c-pr.es/projects/satellite and check out the manual

-1. Premium Edition: You will download the premium edition from the website directly after paying and setting up your user account
+1. Premium Edition: You will download the premium edition from the website directly after paying and setting up your user account.
+Check your spam folder for your password!!

 1. Premium Edition: Just make sure the `/pro/` folder is in your /wp-content/plugins/slideshow-satellite/ directory and you're set!